thejoeker12/terraform-workshop/readme.md

 10. Clone the workshop if you have not already.
 (Where you're reading this readme.)

-10a.
-Navigate in the Terminal back to the workshop folder
+10. a.
+Navigate in the Terminal back to the workshop folder `cd /path-to-workshop-folder-you-cloned-in-step-10`

 11. Init Terraform in VSCode terminal (also need to be in the correct place as in step 1)
     - `terraform init`